 Frames is the name of the album released in 2014 by the Dutch jazz pianist Michiel Borstlap.

 The idea was to create a visual playground during his live performance, into which the artist could immerse.

+The video projection offered a singular indirect light source for the stage.
 Each video chapter flows into the next, creating a smooth visual narrative that complements the musical performance.
 The slow, constant tempo of the animations builds a dreamy mood and gives room for musical improvisation.